Wiki · Concept · Last reviewed June 23, 2026

 Definition

 Constitutional AI is a method for training AI assistants to follow a written set of principles.
-Anthropic introduced the method in the 2022 paper Constitutional AI: Harmlessness from AI Feedback, where the model is trained to critique and revise its own answers and then to learn preferences generated by another model applying the constitution.
+Anthropic introduced the method in the 2022 paper Constitutional AI: Harmlessness from AI Feedback, where a model is trained to critique and revise its own answers and then to learn preferences generated by another model applying the constitution.

 Method